dataforseo/TypeScriptClient/docs/classes/BusinessDataBusinessListingsSearchLiveRequestInfo.md

 optional field
-location_coordinate parameter should be specified in the “latitude,longitude,radius” format the maximum number of decimal digits for “latitude” and “longitude”: 7 the minimum value for “radius”: 1 the maximum value for “radius”: 100000
+location_coordinate parameter should be specified in the “latitude,longitude,radius” format the maximum number of decimal digits for “latitude” and “longitude”: 7 the value of “radius” is specified in kilometres (km) the minimum value for “radius”: 1 the maximum value for “radius”: 100000
 example: